How to Write an Expository Essay 2023 Guide

 Body Paragraph 2: Drawbacks of Smartphones

 While smartphones have many benefits, they also have some drawbacks.
-One of the biggest concerns is that smartphones can be addictive.
-People can easily get sucked into smartphone use for hours, leading to sleep deprivation and social isolation.
-Additionally, smartphones can be a distraction, mainly when they are used in school or work settings.
-Finally, smartphones can be expensive, and the data plans can also be costly.
+One of the biggest concerns is thatsmartphones can be addictive.
+People can get sucked into smartphone use for hours.
+This may lead to sleep deprivation and social isolation.
+Additionally, smartphones can be a distraction.
+Mainly when people use them in school or work settings.
+Finally, smartphones can be expensive.
+Take for example the Iphone prices.

 Conclusion

-Overall, smartphones are a powerful tool that can be used for both good and bad.
-It is essential to be aware of the potential drawbacks of smartphones so that you can responsibly use them.
+To sum up, smartphones are a powerful tool that can people can use for both good and bad. we must be aware of their disadvantages so that we can responsibly use them.

 Tips For Writing An Expository Essay